Essenceia/essenceia.github.io/content/projects/dev_board.md

 {{< figure
     src="images/dev_board/pinout.svg"
-    caption="J-Link connections to board."
+    caption="J-Link connections to the board."
     alt="jlink pcb bir"
     >}}

-All SWD J-Link pins are connected with the exception of the `5V-Supply`, even when the debug probe is connected power is still gotten from the `USB`.
+All SWD J-Link pins are connected with the exception of the `5V-Supply`, as even when the debug probe is connected power is still gotten from the `USB`.

-### Mounting connector to PCB
+### Mounting the connector to the PCB

-The connector should be mounted with the slot facing up, away from the MCU as shown bellow.
+The connector should be mounted with the slot facing up, away from the MCU as shown below.

 {{< figure
     src="images/dev_board/j-link_pcb.svg"